Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 "I am going to paste a contract below.
 Please do the following:

-1. Summarize the key terms in plain language — what each party is agreeing to, what is being exchanged, and for how long.
+1. Summarize the key terms in plain language.
+What each party is agreeing to, what is being exchanged, and for how long.

 3. Identify any clauses that automatically renew, trigger obligations, or limit my ability to work with others.